 Corporate Governance Policy

 The Company is committed to maintaining high standards of good corporate governance within the organization to protect and enhance long-term shareholder value.
 The Company has adopted and is continuously developing a set of good corporate governance practices and policies which are modeled on principles advocated by the SET as per the details set out in the following sections.
-Additionally, the Company has put in place a Code of Corporate Conduct approved by the Board of Directors and Standard Operating Procedures which have been communicated throughout the organization for all employees of the Company to strictly follow in the course of performing their duties.
+Additionally, the Company has put in place a Code of Corporate Conduct approved by the Board of Directors and Standard Operating Procedures which have been communicated throughout the organization and publicized the Corporate Governance Policy and Code of Corporate Conduct via the Company’s website in order for all employees at all level to better understand and use as working guidelines and strictly follow in the course of performing their duties.
 As and when required, new internal rules and regulations are introduced to ensure there are no gaps in the policies.

 Rights of Shareholders